-As many of you will know I spend a lot of time in supermarkets, to report on what’s happening in the world of brand building and innovation that we (and our clients) inhabit.
-Actually I’m not really reporting on what’s happening, but on what’s already happened.
+As many of you will know we spend a lot of time in supermarkets, to report on what’s happening in the world of brand building and innovation that we (and our clients) inhabit.
+But we’re not really reporting on what’s happening, but on what’s already happened.

-To get a bit further upstream I spent a day at a London conference last week, soaking up insights from brands who’ve cracked the codes and achieved success with recent innovations.
+To get a bit further upstream Steve spent a day at a London conference last week, soaking up insights from brands who’ve cracked the codes and achieved success with recent innovations.

 Despite the shockingly low success rates of ‘NPD’ that we hear about at every innovation conference, it’s still true that the most innovative companies nearly always report the highest revenue and profit growth.
 If you can make your innovation stick, it will contribute to higher margins and improved brand salience and relevance.
 That’s the kind of win-win we all feel compelled to aim for.

 Several speakers mentioned the fact that successful innovation is far more likely to come from a brand that has a strong core, and as a result knows what it stands for.

 Andrew Elder from Birds Eye was brave enough to show us three past innovations that failed, due to what in hindsight look like basic errors: not serving a burning consumer need, releasing an OK-not-great product, and under-investing in the launch.